 With immediate effect, you start to see the visual changes in various parts of the browser including the toolbar icons, Settings, New Tab page, etc. Chrome has also got renewed Settings featuring Material Design, but on a personal note, I find it less convenient than before.

-Below the redesigned interface, sits the new browsing engine created under the Quantum project.
+Below the redesigned interface sits the new browsing engine created under the Quantum project.
 It’s supplemented by the multiprocessing tech Mozilla has built for their browser.
-Firefox 57 feature AMD VP9 hardware video encoder; it tries to reduce resource and battery consumption by cutting video decoding for the tabs put to background.
+Firefox 57 (and above) features AMD VP9 hardware video encoder; it tries to reduce resource and battery consumption by cutting video decoding for background tabs.

 The search bar in Firefox Quantum’s toolbar is not enabled by default, unlike the previous versions of Firefox.
 The toolbar now looks cleaner.
 But the space between the address bar and Library icon caught my attention multiple times.
 It was until I found that the ‘flexible space’ can be removed by visiting Settings > Customize.

-If you’re running Firefox 57, you older legacy extensions might not work until their developers turn them into WebExtensions.
+If you’re running Firefox 57 (and above), you older legacy extensions might not work until their developers turn them into WebExtensions.
 To check if you’re running old ones, you can visit Settings > Add-ons > Extensions and look for ‘Legacy’ label.

 Firefox Quantum vs Chrome: Performance